astronomer/docs/astro/manage-astro-executors.md

 You select and modify Celery executor settings in the Cloud UI.
 Astro automatically allocates resources to workers created by the Celery executor, but you can adjust them to meet your requirements.
 See [Configure a Deployment](configure-deployment-resources.md).
 The settings you can adjust include:

-- **Default Max Tasks Per Worker&** - The maximum number of tasks that a single worker can process simultaneously.This is equivalent to worker concurrency in Airflow.
+- **Default Max Tasks Per Worker** - The maximum number of tasks that a single worker can process simultaneously.This is equivalent to worker concurrency in Airflow.
 - **Default Worker Count** - The minimum and maximum number of workers that can run in parallel in the worker queue.
 - **Scheduler Resources** - The total CPU and memory allocated to each scheduler in your Deployment.
 - **Scheduler Count** - The number of Airflow schedulers available in your Deployment.